kaviyarasan2865/AIAgent_Learning/Assesments/Multi_Agent_Research_and_Summarization/README.md

 - **Multi-Agent Pipeline:**
   Routes your query to the best agent: Web Search, Retrieval-Augmented Generation (RAG), or LLM.
 - **Document Support:**
-  Upload PDFs, DOCX, or TXT files to the `my_docs` folder for custom knowledge retrieval.
+  Upload PDFs, DOCX, or TXT files to the `rag` folder for custom knowledge retrieval.
 - **Web Search Integration:**
   Uses DuckDuckGo for real-time web answers.
 - **Gemini LLM:**